Instant Pot Glazed Maple Ham Recipe

-Printable Recipe for Instant Pot Glazed Maple and Orange Ham
+Printable Directions for Making Instant Pot Glazed Maple Ham

 Instant Pot Glazed Maple and Orange Ham

-- 1 half ham, fully cooked, 7-8 lbs., exterior skin scored with a knife in a criss-cross pattern
+- 8 lbs. half ham, fully cooked, 7-8 lbs., exterior skin scored with a knife in a criss-cross pattern

 - 1 cup orange juice or water